 Original task Backout actions N/A Terminate the backup scripts.
-Table 16 Actions for Create ShadowImage Pairs on page 98 Using Replication Manager, delete the copy pairs that were created on the target storage system.
-Table 15 Actions for Migrate Config Files on page 98 Using CCI, terminate the HORCM instance related to the target storage system.
+Create ShadowImage Pairs (on page 86) Using Replication Manager, delete the copy pairs that were created on the target storage system.
+Migrate Config Files Step (on page 86) Using CCI, terminate the HORCM instance related to the target storage system.
 Copy the saved configuration definition file to the initial location.
-See Restoring the configuration definition file on page 92.
+See Restoring the configuration definition file (on page 78).
 If necessary, on CCI, start the HORCM instance related to the source storage system.
 N/A Use path management software or standard OS tool to take the target secondary volume offline.
-Table 14 Actions for Allocate Secondary Volumes on page 98 If the LUN path for the target secondary volume is registered in an existing host group, delete the LUN path using Storage Navigator.
-If the WWN for the backup server has been added to a newly-created host group, delete the WWN for the backup server from the host group using Storage Navigator.
+Allocate Secondary Volumes Step (on page 86) If the LUN path for the target secondary volume is registered in an existing host group, delete the LUN path using Storage Navigator.
+If the WWN for the backup server has been added to a newly- created host group, delete the WWN for the backup server from the host group using Storage Navigator.
 Add the WWN for the backup server to the source storage system using Storage Navigator.
 N/A Use path management software or standard OS tool to bring the source secondary volume online.
 If you stopped any backup scripts, restart them now.
-Table 13 Actions for Prepare Target Check the configuration using the GetStorageArray command with these parameters:
+Prepare Target Secondary Volumes Step (on page 84) 1.
+Check the configuration using the GetStorageArray command with these parameters: subtarget=LogicalUnit lusubinfo=LDEV Example: GetStorageArray (on page 104)